Mobile phone insurance

 You may need to make a formal complaint with your insurance provider and send evidence to support your argument.

-If you’re still unhappy after going through your provider’s formal complaints procedure, you can take your claim to the Financial Ombudsman – a free, independent service that will investigate.
+If you’re unhappy with your provider’s response, you can take your claim to the Financial Ombudsman.
+It’s a free, independent service that will investigate for you.

 Can I insure my children’s mobile phones?

-You should check the age restrictions on any policy to make sure your children’s mobile phones will be covered.
+You may be able to insure your children’s mobile phones, but check the age restrictions on your policy to be sure.
 Many insurance providers won’t cover children under 16 or, in some cases, under 18.

 You may need to add extra cover to ensure your child’s mobile is covered or look for a specialist policy.